brycewray/hugo-site/content/posts/2022/05/mulling-over-migration.md

 If your current site has only a few pages, you'll find Astro's dev server refreshes the browser quickly enough to suit you.
 However, after your content gets up to and beyond about the 100-page level, even a fairly simple content edit will cause the refresh to take several seconds when you save the file you're changing, and the lag will get longer as the site gets bigger.[^styling]

-The Astro devs are aware of the issue---perhaps related to [Astro's interaction with Vite](https://astro.build/blog/astro-021-preview/#hello-vite)---but it's unknown when it'll be fixed.
+The Astro devs are aware of the issue --- perhaps related to [Astro's interaction with Vite](https://astro.build/blog/astro-021-preview/#hello-vite) --- but it's unknown when it'll be fixed.
 Thus, with a larger site, you may want to get used to writing your content *outside of* development mode and, only then, activating the Astro dev server to check the new page's appearance.

 [^styling]: However, editing CSS or SCSS doesn't cause the same dragginess.